ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

  7. Instances for the ``(->)`` are assumed to be for the unmatchable arrow by default.
  8. Arrows written in the RHS of type synonyms are assumed to be unmatchable.

+Generalisation only occurs in kinds (and never types), and only when no signature is given.

 Effects and interactions
 ------------------------